reggi/writing/2015-07-19-address-api.md

-# A hub for managing and distributing your addresses
+# A site for managing and distributing your addresses

 > tl;dr Idea for a web app that allows you to login and save your address.
 Then have the ability to connect your addresses across multiple sites in a centralized fashion.
 Think facebook connect for addresses.